JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 The `self_lod` and `parent_lod` bounding spheres need a lot more explanation.

 As we simplify each group of meshlets into new meshlets, we will deform the mesh slightly.
 That deformity adds up over time, eventually giving a very visibly different mesh from the original.
 However, when viewing the very simplified mesh from far away, due to perspective the difference will be much less noticable.
-While we would want to view the original (or close to the original) mesh close-up, at longer distances we can get away with rendering a much simpler version of the mesh.
+While we would want to view the original (or close to the original) mesh close-up, at longer distances we can get away with rendering a much simpler version of the mesh without noticeable differences.

 So, how to choose the right LOD level, or in our case, the right LOD tree cut?
 The LOD cut will be based on the simplification error of each meshlet along the cut, with the goal being to select a cut that is impercetibly different from the original mesh at the distance we're viewing the mesh at.

 For reasons I'll get into later, we're going to treat the error as a bounding sphere around the meshlet, with the radius being the error.
-We're also going to want two of these: one for the current meshlet itself, and one for the less-simplified version of the meshlet that we simplified into the current meshlet (the current meshlet's parent in the LOD tree).
+We're also going to want two of these: one for the current meshlet itself, and one for the less-simplified group of meshlets that we simplified into the current meshlet (the current meshlet's parents in the LOD tree).

 LOD 0 meshlets, being the original representation of the mesh, have no error (0.0).
-They also have no parent meshlet, which we will represent with an infinite amount of error (f32::MAX), again for reasons I will get into later.
+They also have no set of parent meshlets, which we will represent with an infinite amount of error (f32::MAX), again for reasons I will get into later.

 ```rust
 let mut bounding_spheres = meshlets